johnpaulsmith/self-balancing-binary-search-tree-apps/README.md

 of two, and any width values that are not exactly powers of two will cause a less-than-symmetric tree to be displayed (at best) and unpredictable behavior (at worst).

+The splay tree program features a button that allows the user to turn the splaying on and off.
+A splay tree without splaying is simply a plain old binary search tree, so this program doubles as simple, non-balancing BST demo as well.